1 Corinthians 1:1-17: Focus on the Gospel

 Joshua 1-2, Psalm 72, Mark 1:1-8, 1 Corinthians 1:1-17

-First of all, Paul begins not with flattery but with genuine thanksgiving.
+First, Paul begins not with flattery but with genuine thanksgiving.
 We can become immune to the so-called “Oreo” technique (where you begin with something nice, then get to the criticism, then end with something nice).
 It can seem fake.
 We can also become suspicious when people say things praising us that we know are not quite in line with reality.
 We think to ourselves, what do they want?
 What are they trying to gain?
 Is this some sort of complicated marketing technique that I am becoming a victim of?
-But Paul here does not flatter; he genuinely thanks God for them and, in particular, for the ways in which they are excelling.
+But Paul here does not flatter; he genuinely thanks God for them and for the ways in which they are excelling.
 They are a gifted congregation.
 There is much to thank God for in this way.
-It is helpful when we are about to approach a difficult situation to think to ourselves what there is that we can genuinely give thanks for, and to thank God for that person in that way.
+It is helpful when we approach a difficult situation to think what we can genuinely give thanks for and to thank God for that person in that way.
 It brings the whole issue into the broader context of God’s grace, salvation, and familial relationships that we have with one another in the family of the church.

 Second, Paul then directly comes to the issue.
 He doesn’t prevaricate, and he isn’t vague.
 He just goes right to the matter at hand.
 But look how he is direct: not rude, not raw, but “in the name of the Lord Jesus.”
 How can a Christian resist an appeal made in the name of Jesus!
-When we must appeal to someone to act in a certain way, let us appeal in the name of Jesus – and if we cannot make that appeal in his name, then let us not seek to pressurize the person to act according to what is just what we want (not necessarily what Jesus wants).
-How wise this is of Paul; in the name of Jesus, I ask you to do this.
+When we must appeal to someone to act in a certain way, let us appeal in the name of Jesus—and if we cannot make that appeal in his name, then let us not seek to pressurize the person to act according to what is what we want (not necessarily what Jesus wants).
+How wise Paul is: in the name of Jesus, I ask you to do this.

-Third, his goal – note his goal.
-It is that they be perfectly united in mind and thought.
+Third, his goal.
+Note his goal that they be perfectly united in mind and thought.
 It all starts there.
 It starts with the mind.
-If we begin to think of ourselves as in different parties, then of course we will start to act in different party spirit and in a divisive way.
-Instead, think one: think of ourselves as one in Christ.
+If we begin to think of ourselves as in different parties, then of course we will start to act in a divisive way.
+Instead, think of ourselves as one in Christ.
 Truth, doctrine, the person of Christ.
 In all this, in the gospel, we are one.
 Let us then act as if we are one.
-He appeals then with this goal: that in our minds we would start to think of ourselves as one.
+He appeals then with this goal: that in our minds, we would start to think of ourselves as one.

 Fifth, he clarifies that baptism (itself then and still now a great and frequent point of division) is not his ultimate ambition.
 He hardly baptized anyone.
 By this means, he is drawing their attention to the great theme of Paul’s life.